 Fuel Theft Costs Millions – Learn How to Prevent Thieves from Stealing Your Fuels and Oils

 Whether you’re a home or business that stores fuels and oils onsite, including farms, construction sites, domestic properties and even petrol stations, fuel theft is an ongoing problem.
 In fact, by some estimates, forecourt fuel theft alone runs a bill of around £30 million every year.
-So, being informed on good fuel storage tank security is paramount.1
+So, being informed on good oil storage tank security is paramount.1

 Table of Contents